quicwg/multipath/draft-ietf-quic-multipath.md

-The following frame types defined in {{frame-types}} should be added to the "QUIC Frame Types" registry under the "QUIC Protocol" heading.
+The following frame types defined in {{frame-types}} should be added to the "QUIC Frame Types" registry.

-Value           | Frame Name               | Specification
+Value           | Frame Type Name          | Specification
 ----------------|--------------------------|-----------------
 TBD-00 - TBD-01 | PATH_ACK                 | {{mp-ack-frame}}
 TBD-02          | PATH_ABANDON             | {{path-abandon-frame}}